-The one-arm dumbbell row is a unilateral exercise that targets the lats, teres major, middle and lower trapezius, rhomboids, posterior deltoid, brachialis, biceps, and brachioradialis.
-These muscles are also used while performing a lat pull-down.
+The one-arm dumbbell row is a unilateral exercise that targets the lats, teres major, middle, and lower trapezius, rhomboids, posterior deltoid, brachialis, biceps, and brachioradialis.
+These muscles are also used while performing a lat pull-down, albeit from a different angle and resistance source.
+Here’s what personal trainers need to know about performing this exercise.

-The one-arm dumbbell row is used to target the larger muscles of the back.
-Just as there are numerous muscle groups involved, there are five different join actions that take place during the concentric phase of this exercise.
-These actions include scapular retraction (shoulder blades pulling back), scapular depression, shoulder extension (as the arm comes back) and elbow flexion.
+The one-arm dumbbell row is used to target the larger muscles of the back and master a “pulling” motion.
+Just as there are numerous muscle groups involved, there are five different joint actions that take place during the concentric phase of this exercise.
+These actions include scapular retraction (shoulder blades pulling back), scapular depression, shoulder extension (as the arm is extended back behind the torso), and elbow flexion.

 To perform a proper one-arm row, do the following: